Tarocco Bolognese: Ottocento

 - Two Moors, Bégato: sequence of 3, worth 10.
-Note that in this case the other side also holds a sequence of Moors: Two Moors and the Matto.
+Note that at the end of the play if one team has this sequence, the other team will also score a sequence of Moors: Two Moors and the Matto.

 - Four Aces, Bégato, Matto: sequence of 6, worth 25 points

-The scoring in the present-day game is fairly complex (each hand ends by laying out most of one side's cards on the table) but is in fact a simplification of an earlier game which had another level of scoring on top of the one which is used today.
+Although the scoring in the present-day game may seem fairly complex (each hand ends by laying out most of one side's cards on the table), it is in fact a simplification of an earlier game which had another level of scoring on top of the one which is used today.